bottlerocket-os/bottlerocket/README.md

 apiclient -u /tx/commit_and_apply -m POST
 ```

-Once you're in the admin container, you can run `sheltie` to get a full root shell in the Thar host.
+Once you're in the admin container, you can run `sheltie` to get a full root shell in the Bottlerocket host.
-Be careful; while you can inspect and change even more as root, Thar's filesystem and dm-verity setup will prevent most changes from persisting over a restart - see [Security](#security).
+Be careful; while you can inspect and change even more as root, Bottlerocket's filesystem and dm-verity setup will prevent most changes from persisting over a restart - see [Security](#security).

 ### Updates

-Rather than a package manager that updates individual pieces of software, Thar downloads a full filesystem image and reboots into it.
+Rather than a package manager that updates individual pieces of software, Bottlerocket downloads a full filesystem image and reboots into it.
 It can automatically roll back if boot failures occur, and workload failures can trigger manual rollbacks.

 Currently, you can update using a CLI tool, updog.